Things to Do in Northern Ireland

 Northern Ireland has always been a great place for a night out.
 That’s mainly down to the genuine soul of the people who have sustained a vibrant pub and club culture over countless decades so that today there are plenty of traditional, modern and quirky pubs, bars and nightclubs serving traditional pints of Guinness as well as refined cocktails and the dynamic flavours of locally-produced spirits and beers.

-Another bar bursting with bohemian charm is The Treehouse at AM:PM.
+A bar bursting with bohemian charm is The Treehouse at AM:PM.
 This quirky rooftop bar features fairy lights, comfortable furnishings and a retractable roof for the perfect cocktail catch up or romantic evening.
 The Perch offers something similar on their five-storey high escape from the bustle of Belfast’s busy city centre.
 Sumptuous cocktails are not to be missed at this quaint and quirky open space.

 For the ultimate in upscale sophistication, The National Café’s cocktail bar serves up city views and premium liquor in a prime location.
+Or watch the drinks price change at a stock market in Haymarket while enjoying interactive darts and competitive shuffleboard!

 It might be time to get dirty.
 Down at the Dirty Onion in the vibrant Cathedral Quarter the extensive beer and whiskey menu on offer is the perfect accompaniment to the lively sounds of trad and bluegrass at this authentic yet modern bar.